The Vision of Escaflowne: Manga

-A final manga retelling, Escaflowne — Energist's Memories, was a collaborative effort of various manga artist around Japan to create 15 "mini-stories" related to the anime series.
-The single volume manga was published in January 1997 under Kadokawa's Asuka comics DX shōjo imprint.
-Artist's who contributed to the volume include: Tammy Ohta, Yayoi Takeda, Kahiro Okuya, Daimoon Tennyo, Kazumi Takahashi, Masaki Sano, and Kyo Watanabe.
+A final manga retelling, Escaflowne — Energist's Memories, was a collaborative effort of various manga artists around Japan to create 15 "mini-stories" related to the anime series.
+The single volume manga was published in January 1997 under Kadokawa's Asuka comics DX imprint.
+Artists who contributed to the volume include: Tammy Ohta, Yayoi Takeda, Kahiro Okuya, Daimoon Tennyo, Kazumi Takahashi, Masaki Sano, and Kyo Watanabe.

 Novels

 Yumiko Tsukamoto and Shoji Kawamori collaborated in the writing on a novelization of the Vision of Escaflowne anime series.
 The light novel chapters were originally serialized in Newtype, and the illustrations were provided by Nobuteru Yuuki and Hirotoshi Sano.
 The individual chapters were collected and released in six individual volumes by Kadokawa under their "New Type Novels" label between June 1996 and August 1997.